Questions and answers for visiting care homes

 26. Do visitors need to provide proof of vaccination?

 Vaccination is not compulsory and therefore care homes cannot refuse entry to a visitor who has not been vaccinated.
-Vaccination is one of a number of safeguards that together allow meaningful contact to resume and we would encourage uptake of vaccination.Back to top
+Vaccination is one of a number of safeguards that together allow meaningful contact to resume.
+We would strongly encourage uptake of vaccination including the booster as we are aware the effectiveness of the vaccine diminishes over time.Back to top

 27. Can I visit a resident who has not been vaccinated?